Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 Tile indices are used as follows:

-- 0x00 - 0x3F: 4bpp ROM tiles
+- 0x00 - 0x7F: 4bpp ROM tiles
-- 0x40 - 0x7F: 4bpp RAM tiles
+- 0x80 - 0xBF: 4bpp ROM tiles (half of a 4K ROM tile map)
-- 0x80 - 0xFF: 4bpp ROM tiles
+- 0xC0 - 0xFF: 4bpp RAM tiles

-The 0x00 - 0x3F region also requires a 4Kb tile map, but can only use the lower or upper half of it depending on the defined start offset.
+The 0x80 - 0xBF region also requires a 4Kb tile map, but can only use the lower or upper half of it depending on the defined start offset.
 When using several sets of tiles, this doesn't result in a waste since two distinct such regions may share a 4Kb tile map, or in other cases, such a region may also